 DEFINITIONS

 Section 1.01 Definitions .
-For all purposes of this and Auction Agreement, the following terms shall have the meanings set forth below:
+For all purposes of this Sale Transfer and Auction Agreement, the following terms shall have the meanings set forth below:

 AAccredited Investor@ shall mean an AAccredited Investor@ within the meaning of Rule 501(a) under the Securities Act of 1933, as amended.